charklie/rsftch/README.md

 Capitalization does *not* matter.

 ### Known issues
-- Temperature readouts sometimes wrong
 - Icons misaligned in some terminals, some examples include `ansi` and text mode
-- Technically wrong syntax in the JSON configuration file, but if serde's fine with it, I am
+- Technically wrong syntax in the JSON configuration file, but if serde's fine with it, I'm fine with it
+- `tmux` makes terminal readout wrong

+##### On WSL
+- Resolution and DE/WM readouts (obviously) don't work in WSL
+- Used disk space readout is only the Linux partition, but total disk space is the whole Windows disk
+- Sensors doesn't work on WSL so some temperatures will be N/A

 If you've found a solution of these, please submit a PR.